 To keep track of cost fluctuations and bring greater transparency to the business of money transfers, the World Bank publishes a “Remittance Prices Worldwide” report each quarter.
 This is a detailed review of the cost of sending remittances through 365 country corridors, representative of the transfers between the 48 sending countries and 105 receiving countries.

 At present, there are three major channels for international money transfers: banks, post offices and money transfer operators (MTOs).

 For the third quarter of 2018, banks remained well above the global average (10.51%), while MTOs represented the most affordable option (6.11%).
 The cost of remittances also varies significantly depending on the receiving region, with South Asia being the cheapest (5.40%) and Sub-Saharan Africa being the most expensive (8.96%).

 When it comes to the member countries of the United Nations’ G8 council, Japan, Germany, United Kingdom and Canada have the highest average costs, whereas France, Italy, the United States and Russia have the lowest.

-Nevertheless, countries like Japan are making a great effort to close the gap, dropping from 10.8% to 9.58% in one quarter.
+Nevertheless, countries like Japan are making a great effort to close the gap, dropping from 10.8% to 9.58% in one quarter in 2018.

 And the sense of urgency nations and institutions might feel to make remittances more affordable is well-founded.
 Reaching this sustainable development goal is imperative to attaining others like ending poverty and hunger.

-The importance of bringing down the global cost of remittances
+The importance of bringing down the global remittance cost